 Shoe Grips for Bottom of Shoes

-To really make a shoe slip-resistant then you need to think about the surface of the sole.
-It can be easy to make shoes less slippery when you use grip pads or similar products to help create traction and help your feet stay on the ground.
+To really make a shoe slip-resistant you need to think about the surface of the sole.
+It can be easy to make shoes less slippery when you use diy hacks like grip pads or similar products to help create traction and make your shoes non-slip.

 How to Fix Slippery Shoes at Home – Use Sandpaper